msrishav-28/WA-analyzer/README.md

 An advanced, offline-first tool for analyzing WhatsApp chat exports through the lens of semantic contribution, social graph topology, and deep emotional profiling.

-Unlike superficial analytics tools that plot simple message counts or word clouds, the WhatsApp Analyzer V6 Engine is designed for highly technical, developer-centric communities where the actual *quality* and *influence* of a contribution matter more than sheer volume.
+Unlike superficial analytics tools that plot simple message counts or word clouds, the WhatsApp Analyzer is designed for highly technical, developer-centric communities where the actual *quality* and *influence* of a contribution matter more than sheer volume.

 ## Core Features